"

 Summary

-In this chapter, we learned about some basic principles of electricity as they apply to welding and some basics on how a welding machine works.
-We also saw that there is a wide variety of welding machines in use today, each with different capabilities and characteristics.
-Finally, we discussed some safety considerations that should be taken into account concerning welding machines and electrical power.
+This chapter reviewed some basic principles of electricity as they apply to welding and an overview for how welding machines work.
+There are a wide variety of welding machines in use today, each with different capabilities and characteristics.
+Finally, some safety considerations that should be taken into account concerning welding machines and electrical power were covered.

 Welding machines are complex tools; understanding how they work takes time and study.
 However, the more familiar you are with the equipment you will be using, the better and safer of a welder you will be.
 A key aspect of being an effective welder is your knowledge of how to operate your welding machine.